 Dr. Greenhouse also touched on an important aspect of trying to conceive that many couples don’t realize: “Couples [may] have infertility and don’t recognize it.
 They’ve been having unprotected intercourse for a few years but they’ve only intentionally been trying to conceive for a few months.
 But years of unprotected intercourse without conception can mean that infertility is present and couples should speak with a fertility specialist.”

 3. Is IVF affordable?

 Many people assume that insurance does not cover IVF or fertility treatment in general and that it’s incredibly expensive.
 While fertility treatment can be expensive, many insurance companies actually do provide coverage for treatment.
 Additionally, SGF offers many comprehensive financial programs to help families going through treatment.
-One of the most well-known programs is the Shared Risk 100% Refund Guarantee, in which patients pay a set fee for six treatment cycles and get their money back in the event they do not take home a baby (some exclusions may apply).
+One of the most well-known programs is the Shared Risk 100% Refund Guarantee, in which patients pay a set fee for up to six treatment cycles and get their money back in the event they do not take home a baby (some exclusions may apply).

 4. Does undergoing IVF treatment mean that you will have multiples (twins, triplets, etc.)?